-Subscriber activation data only becomes accessible once subscribers have identified themselves to the C/RSP, by means that include authenticating their identity on the Notarius website and answering security questions set during registration for a product/certificate type, as described in Section 3.2.2.
+Subscriber activation data only becomes accessible once subscribers have identified themselves to the C/RSP, by means that include authenticating their identity on the Notarius website and answering security questions set during registration for a product/certificate type.

 Activation data delivery is thus kept separate in both time and space from private key delivery.